elainevirgili/pdsnd_github/README.md

 ### Description
 This project aims to uncover bikeshare usage patterns using data provided by [Motivate](www.motivateco.com), which is a bikeshare system provider for major cities in the USA.

+### Usage
+Please open the :snake: file bikeshare_virgili_final.py and answer the questions - what city to check, monthly or daily.
+Finally it is possible to display raw data by answering the questions or quit the programm.

 ### Files used
 The following files are part of this project: